PixelCharmer/FE_Final-React_Router_App/README.md

 - **React Router Navigation:**
 Utilizes React Router for seamless navigation between different pages within the application.
+- **Recruiting Workflow:**
+An interactive flow chart detailing the steps involved with the recruitment process.
 - **Candidate Tracker Page:**
 Allows users to track candidates who are currently being considered for open roles, with the ability to add new candidates, update existing ones, and delete candidates.
 - **Job List Page:**